 Two front doors: files vs repoUrl

-The README’s config intro is the contract: use `files` alone for snippets and static trees; add `repoUrl` only when pulling a public GitHub repository.
-When both are present, `mergeFileLists` keeps remote paths but your `files` entries override on path clash—handy for swapping a README or injecting a corrected excerpt without forking the upstream repo.
+The README's config intro is the contract: use files alone for snippets and static trees; add repoUrl only when pulling a public GitHub repository.
+When both are present, your files entries override on path clash.

 Demo A - hand-built tree (TypeScript tutorial fabric)